anthony-iacono/whats-cookin/docs/README.md

 ## Wins
   - Completed the MVP on time
+  - Refactored early, which saved time later in the project
   - Worked well as a team with everyone bringing something unique to the project

 ## Challenges
-  - Connecting to remote data with Fetch API
+  - Connecting to remote and local servers with Fetch API
+  - Planning class interations
   - Making the search functions and tag filtering methods dynamic

 ## Future Iterations